mdciao.cli.residue_neighborhoods

 • ylim_Ang (float, default is 15) – Limit in Angstrom of the y-axis of the time-traces.
 Default is 15.
 Switch to any other float or ‘auto’ for automatic scaling

-• [“consensus”] : use things like “TM*” or “G.H*”, i.e.
+• “consensus” : use things like “TM*” or “G.H*”, i.e. GPCR or CGN-sub-subunit labels.

-Numeric expressions are interepreted as zero-indexed and unique residue serial indices, i.e. 30-40 does not necessarily equate “GLU30-LEU40” unless serial and sequence index coincide.
+Numeric expressions are interpreted as zero-indexed and unique residue serial indices, i.e. 30-40 does not necessarily equate “GLU30-LEU40” unless serial and sequence index coincide.
 If there’s more than one “GLU30”, the user gets asked to disambiguate.
 The resulting fragments need not cover all of the topology, they only need to not overlap.

 • fragment_colors (None, boolean or list, default is None) – Assign colors to fragments.
 These colors will be used to color-code the frequency bars.
 If True, colors will be automatically selected, otherwise picked from the list.
 Use with cautions, plots get shrill quickly